Zolmeister/parkle/README.md

     [5] [5] [5] = 150 points
     [5, 5, 5] = 500 points

-Create a separate group for 3-, 4-, 5-, and 6-of-a-kinds, straights,
+Create a separate set for 3-, 4-, 5-, and 6-of-a-kinds, straights,
 three pairs, and two 3-of-a-kinds.
 To add all of the current dice into the current set, enter "a".